-This meaning of 'lus' is not common, but examples of derived place names are known: Loosebarrow in Dorset and Luscott in Devon (Smith (1956b)).
+This meaning of 'lus' is not common, but examples of derived place names are known: Loosebarrow in Dorset and Luscott in Devon (Smith, 1956b).
 According to The University of Nottingham (2013) this usage of 'lus' might also underlie the name of a village near Leominster in Herefordshire called Luston.
 It is conceivable that it is also related to the settlement name Lusbridge (the pre-twentieth-century form of Ludgbridge at Wollescote) and might even have played a role in the derivation of the name of Lousy Wood, a narrow strip of woodland just north of the Stour near Prestwood, Staffordshire.

 Other interpretations have been proposed for lusdune however.
 Pritchard (1997+) has tentatively suggested that "lousy" might refer to land with a pig sty (after Field, 1989), or that the hill in question could have been louse shaped.
-The former suggestion might be consistent with the idea of the nearby oak lēah (waypoint 22) being a wooded pasture.
-It is also interesting that the terms "ount" (Haden, 1988) and "louse" have both been used locally to refer to a mole.
+The former suggestion might be consistent with the idea of the nearby oak lēah (waypoint 22) being a wooded pasture (although it is more likely that the sense of "pig-sty" in certain place names derives from OE hlōse rather than lus-see Gelling, 1984).
+It is also interesting that the terms "ount" (as in the name "Ounty John Lane"; Haden, 1988) and "louse" have both been used locally to refer to a mole.
 The reader may wish to draw their own conclusions from this.